openflighthpc/flight-desktop-server/docs/routes.md

 The `Authorization` header is a base64 encoded `<username>:<password>` tuple.
 The `username` and `password` SHOULD match the underlining system according to the [pam sshd config](https://www.pks.mpg.de/~mueller/docs/suse10.1/suselinux-manual_en/manual/sec.pam.struc.format.html).
 This MAY be changed to any other `pam` config.

-The following error SHALL be returned if the `pam` authorization check fails:
+The following error SHALL be returned if the `pam` authentication check fails:
-NOTE: `403 Forbidden` is not currently used, but maybe added in the future.

 ```
 HTTP/2 401 Unauthorized